csuka/ansible_role_baseline/README.md

-# Ansible role: Baseline
+# Baseline

-A baseline role for EL 8.
-It contains:
+An Ansible role that installs, configures and manages a baseline for EL 8.

  - selinux
  - resolv.conf